 ‘The importance of ‘green therapies’ for young people with mental health difficulties is well established.
 Having a well-developed and nurtured green space at Sowenna will be of a great holistic benefit to the unwell young people receiving treatment at the hospital.’

 Dr Sebastian Rotheray - CAMHS Crisis and Inpatient Consultant.

 Having these resources at Sowenna will make a massive difference to young people and their recovery.
 By nurturing plants, the patients will learn to nurture themselves, and invest in the beauty of their lives – they are planning for a future.

 The Sowenna Appeal is raising money for the first mental health hospital for children and young people in Cornwall and beyond.
 Cornish children are regularly sent to facilities hundreds of miles from home, away from friends and family, which can often make the situation worse.
 Recent figures show that 587 young people were admitted to child and adolescent mental health units away from home in the first six months of 2018/19.
 This is why Sowenna is going to be such a vital part of the community.

 Sowenna was named by young people, meaning ‘Success’ and ‘Welfare’ in Cornish.

 Why do we need Sowenna?

-- a multipurpose activity barn for team sports and performance arts
+- A multipurpose activity barn for team sports and performing arts.

 “Sowenna enables a collaboration of medical support with the holistic needs of a person whether it be social, physical or environmental, which is fundamental for the success of regaining balance of an individual’s mental health and therefore more likely to aid long term success.”